About Us

 The University of Michigan, founded in 1817, is one of the top public research universities in North America.
 With more than 575,000 alumni, the University of Michigan is a well-known and highly respected presence in higher education and beyond.

-Cambridge Assessment English, part of the University of Cambridge, has over 100 years of experience assessing English language proficiency in 130 countries.
+Cambridge University Press & Assessment, part of the University of Cambridge, has over 100 years of experience assessing English language proficiency in 130 countries.

 Leadership